MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-settings.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 A VPN gateway is a type of virtual network gateway that sends encrypted traffic between your virtual network in Azure Stack and a remote VPN gateway.
 The remote VPN gateway can be in Azure, a device in your datacenter, or a device on another site.
-If there is network connectivity between the two endpoints, you can establish a secure Site-to-Site (S2S) VPN connection between the two networks.
+If there's network connectivity between the two endpoints, you can establish a secure Site-to-Site (S2S) VPN connection between the two networks.

 A VPN gateway connection relies on the configuration of multiple resources, each of which contains configurable settings.
 This article describes the resources and settings that relate to a VPN gateway for a virtual network that you create in the Resource Manager deployment model.
 You can find descriptions and topology diagrams for each connection solution in [About VPN Gateway for Azure Stack](azure-stack-vpn-gateway-about-vpn-gateways.md).